-• Target stormwater management and septic system maintenance outreach to shorefront and riverfront residents.

-Advocate and publicize the merits of achieving LakeSmart certification through the State of Maine.

-Advocate and publicize the specific recommendations for sustainable lake shore living in the KLWA's Lake Dweller's Handbook.

-• Conduct another alkalinity and pH study to better assess the vulnerability of waterbodies to acid rain and watershed activities across years.

-Continue monitoring stream conditions for supporting coldwater fish species (e.g., temperature, flow, and population size).
+- Target stormwater management and septic system maintenance outreach to shorefront and riverfront residents. - Advocate and publicize the merits of achieving LakeSmart certification through the state. - Advocate and publicize the specific recommendations for sustainable lake shore living in the KLWA's Lake Dweller's Handbook. - Conduct another alkalinity and pH study to better assess the vulnerability of waterbodies to acid rain and watershed activities across years. - Continue monitoring stream conditions for supporting coldwater fish species (e.g., temperature, flow, and population size).
 This will help target streams in need of restoration.
-Restoration techniques include increasing overhead vegetative cover to help cool stream water temperatures.

-Petition IF&W to make Kezar Lake catch and release only for certain sensitive fish species.
-Debar all fish hooks and ensure proper fishing line strength to avoid fish injury and entanglement.

-⊕ Contact the Maine Center for Disease Control and Prevention to determine how public notices will be issued during peak tick and mosquito season to warn residents of potential diseases, including Lyme and follow-up to see that people in Lovell receive these notices.
+Restoration techniques include increasing overhead vegetative cover to help cool stream water temperatures. - Petition IF&W to make Kezar Lake catch and release only for certain sensitive fish species.
+Debar all fish hooks and ensure proper fishing line strength to avoid fish injury and entanglement. - Contact the Maine Center for Disease Control and Prevention to determine how public notices will be issued during peak tick and mosquito season to warn residents of potential diseases, including Lyme and follow-up to see that people in Lovell receive these notices. - Educate watershed residents on the threat of the emerald ash borer (along with other invasive species).